demiddleton/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio
 -----------------------------------------------------------------------------
 ## Overview
-Using Bootstrap, created a portfolio with the following items:
+In this assignment, I created a professional portfolio site with an aesthetically pleasing layout while while using different kinds of complex HTML elements.

+With periodic updates, the hope is to present this site to showcase knowledge learned and projects created.

+## Technologies Used
-    * Navbar
+ * HTML5
-    * Responsive layout
+ * CSS3
-    * Responsive images
+ * Bootstrap